 - Bunny hopping gait

 - Hind end lameness

 - Inability or difficulty to rise, run, jump, or go up or down

 - Joint laxity

 - Loss of balance

 - Loss of muscle mass, particularly in the thigh

 - Swaying while walking

 If you plan on bringing a new pup into your life, you should be aware of the various health risks involved with that specific breed.
-Sadly, some canines are at a greater risk of developing hip dysplasia than others, particularly large or giant breed dogs.
-According to Healthy Pets, the nine dog breeds most commonly diagnosed with hip dysplasia are:
+Sadly, some canines are at a greater risk of developing hip problems than others, particularly large or giant breed dogs.
+According to Healthy Pets, the nine dog breeds most commonly diagnosed with hip problems are: